 Thank you to everyone who provided feedback, suggestions and stories for this project.
-The formal community consultation period has now closed, and story recording and production is underway.
-Further updates about the launch of these stories will be provided on this page.
+The formal community consultation period has now closed, and story recording and production is complete.

 The Maribyrnong River Stories project is a collection of audio stories about the Maribyrnong River and local community connection to the river over time.

-Council is collaborating with Wurundjeri elders and community impacted by the October 2022 flooding event to showcase stories important to the local community and history of the area.
+Council collaborated with Wurundjeri elders and community impacted by the October 2022 flooding event to showcase stories important to the local community and history of the area.

 Council sought feedback about the project and involvement from community members with a story to share.
 Stories could be a yarn or tale; an interesting family historical connection or contributions of a local community group to be featured.
 Council sought stories to reflect the people, interests and experiences of the community that lives, works and plays in the area around Maribyrnong River.